QuaNode/functional-chain-behaviour/README.md

 # functional-chain-behaviour
-A behavior used with BeamJS framework to apply an algorithmic mental model based on functional chaining.
+A behavior used with BeamJS framework to apply an algorithmic mental model and declarative programming based on functional chaining.